Kashmir Sultanate: Background (13th and 14th centuries)

-The Emperor always had a council of cultured men and artisans in his court, along with Muslim scholars and Hindu and Buddhist priests.
-With an elusive yet sharp mind, Rinchan later on in the same year, at the hands of Bulbul Shah, embraced Islam and adopted the title of Sultan Sadr'ud-Din, becoming the first Sultan of Kashmir.
-Rawancandra also accepted Islam and became a close associate of the Sultan.
-Shah Mir also entered the government of the Sultan and was a trusted councillor of the Sultan.
+The king always had a council of cultured men and artisans in his court, along with Muslim scholars and Hindu and Buddhist priests.
+Rinchan later on in the same year, at the hands of Bulbul Shah, embraced Islam and adopted the title of Sultan Sadr'ud-Din, becoming the first sultan of Kashmir.
+Rawancandra also accepted Islam and became a close associate of the sultan.
+Shah Mir also entered the government of the Sultan and was a trusted councillor of the sultan.
 He even appointed him as the tutor of his son, Haidar.
-Sultan Sadr'ud-Din faced a surprise attack by Tukka, his former Vizier, and his followers.
-The preparators left a serious wound on the Sultan's head in between the struggle, but he was rescued by his Vizier, Vyalaraja.
+Sultan Sadr'ud-Din faced an assassination attempt by Tukka, his former vizier, and his followers.
+The preparators left him with a serious head injury, but he was rescued by his vizier, Vyalaraja.
 The Sultan took the enemies by surprise and executed them.
-He also ripped open the wombs of their wives by the sword.
+He also had their wives killed by disemboweling.

-Unfortunately, the wound on the Sultan's head proved fatal, and he died in 1323.
-He was buried near the Masjid he had built in Srinagar.
+The wound on the Sultan's head proved fatal, and he died in 1323.
+He was buried near the masjid he had built in Srinagar.
 After the Sultan's demise, Udayanadeva, the brother of Suhadeva, was called back from Swat to claim the throne at the behest of Kota Rani, with the consent of Shah Mir and other nobles, as Haidar was still a minor.